Janardhana Swamy: Literary works

 He designed and illustrated cover pages for several books and publications.
-While he was in United States, he worked as the Chief Editor & Vice-President of California's Kannada community organisation KKNC.
-His cartoons appeared in state, national and international publications and newspapers in India.
+While he was in United States, he worked as the Chief Editor & Vice-President of California's Kannada community organisation KKNC in 2005.
+As a cartoonist, his works have appeared in state, national, and international publications.
+He is a member of the Indian Institute of Cartoonists, which promotes cartooning and hosts exhibitions.
+The institute has showcased works by prominent cartoonists, including Sir David Low, R. K. Laxman, and Mario Miranda, among others.
+It exhibited Swamy’s cartoons on 26 December 2009.